-CCIR expects that product promotional material is accurate, clear, not misleading and consistent with the result reasonably expected to be achieved by the customer of this product.
+CCIR and CISRO expect that product promotional material is accurate, clear, not misleading and consistent with the result reasonably expected to be achieved by the Customer of the product.

-The insurer is responsible for providing promotional material that is accurate, clear and not misleading not only to customers but also to intermediaries who may rely on such information.
-To this end, the insurer ensures that advertising material regarding its products is reviewed independently prior to being disseminated.
-Any promotional material designed by intermediaries follows the same principles.
+The Insurer is responsible for providing promotional material that is accurate, clear and not misleading not only to Customers but also to Intermediaries who may rely on such information.
+To this end, the Insurer ensures that any promotional material regarding its products is reviewed by independent functions prior to being disseminated.
+Any promotional material designed by Intermediaries follows the same principles.

-If an insurer or intermediary becomes aware that the promotional material is not accurate and clear or is misleading, it informs the party responsible for designing the material, whether insurer or intermediary, and has the material withdrawn.
-In cases where the insurer or intermediary knows that customers are relying on any materially inaccurate or misleading information, they notify such customers and correct the information as soon as reasonably practicable.
+If an Insurer or Intermediary becomes aware that the promotional material is not accurate and clear or is misleading, it informs the party responsible for designing the material, whether Insurer or Intermediary, and has the material withdrawn.
+In cases where the Insurer or Intermediary knows that Customers are relying on any materially inaccurate or misleading information, they notify such Customers and correct the information as soon as reasonably practicable.